kaylal12/js-project-1/README.md

 include a way to list and show the games.

 As of right now, the game is fully functioning (can play, see a winner, stop playing when there is a winner, show ties, show wins, etc), however, it is not fully commicating with the back-end.

+## Unsolved Problems

+* Reset button does not create a new game
+* Game cannot be retrieved and shown

 **[Play Tic Tac Toe!](http://kaylal12.github.io/js-project-1/)**